Michael Bluejay's

-How to use Bicycle Gears
+How To Use Bicycle Gears

-Bicycles have multiple gears so that it's easier to go up hills, and so you can go faster on level ground.
-Read this article and in five minutes you'll know how to use your gears.
+Bicycles have multiple gears so that it’s easier to go up hills, and so you can go faster on level ground.

 First, let's get our terms straight so we're on the same page